isomerpages/moe-endeavourpri/_our-programmes/Every Child Holistic Programme (ECHP).md

 <p style="text-align:center;font-size: 18px; color: blue; font-weight: bold;">Every Child a Responsible Citizen</p>

-We involve every child actively in the Community Involvement Programme (CIP) and National Education (NE) Programme.
+We involve every child actively in the Values In Action Programme (VIA),&nbsp;Character and Citizenship Education (CCE) Programme and National Education (NE) Programme.
 We believe our students should do their part for the nation and community.

 <img style="width:40%" src="/images/Every%20Child%20an%20Artist.jpg">